quixio/quix-docs/README.md

 To get a free Quix account, [sign up](https://portal.platform.quix.ai/self-sign-up).

+## Doc releases

+You can find detailed information on doc releases in the [docs repo Wiki page](https://github.com/quixio/quix-docs/wiki/Docs-Releases).

 ## Contributing

 If you would like to contribute to the docs, there are two main ways: